 Top 5 Benefits of Cat’s Claw

-The bark and the roots of Cat’s Claw are what are so highly sought after for their powdered form and extracts, as they have a unique blend of chemicals, including alkaloids and antioxidants that can impact our body in a variety of ways.
-Although valuable extracts have been used naturally for countless generations, it is highly suggested that you seek out Cat’s Claw from trained herbalist and certified health food stores to ensure proper preparation.
-Different variants of Cat’s Claw are also used for different ailments, so professional oversight is highly suggested.
-Now, let’s dig a bit deeper into the many health benefits of Cat’s Claw.
+The bark and the roots of cat’s claw are what are so highly sought after for their powdered form and extracts, as they have a unique blend of chemicals, including alkaloids and antioxidants that can impact our body in a variety of ways.
+Although valuable extracts have been used naturally for countless generations, it is highly suggested that you seek out cat’s claw from trained herbalist and certified health food stores to ensure proper preparation.
+Different variants are also used for different ailments, so professional oversight is highly suggested.
+Now, let’s dig a bit deeper into the many health benefits of cat’s claw.

 Health Benefits of Cat’s Claw

-Immune System: The most concrete evidence on the effects of Cat’s Claw relates to its impact on the immune system.
-The powerful range of alkaloids found in Cat’s Claw can help to stimulate the immune response of the body, namely increasing the white blood cell count and stimulating antioxidant action throughout the body.
+Immune System: The most concrete evidence on the effects of cat’s claw relates to its impact on the immune system.
+The powerful range of alkaloids found in it can help to stimulate the immune response of the body, namely increasing the white blood cell count and stimulating antioxidant action throughout the body.
 This can help to prevent diseases from spreading, and can also eliminate bacterial infections and any other pathogens that may be attempting to weaken out system.
 Isopteropodin is the most important chemical that can directly be attributed to this immune system boost.

-Cancer Prevention and Treatment: Some of the research done on the extracts of Cat’s Claw have shown that it has anti-proliferative effects on certain types of breast cancer cells.
+Cancer Prevention and Treatment: Some of the research done on the extracts of cat’s claw have shown that it has anti-proliferative effects on certain types of breast cancer cells.
 While this research is still beind examined and expanded upon, the results are quite clear, and this represents another exciting step forward for the natural treatment of degenerative diseases like cancer.
-Furthermore, Cat’s Claw has been used in the treatment of AIDS and has been linked to a clear reduction in symptom progression, albeit not acting as a cure.
+Furthermore, it has been used in the treatment of AIDS and has been linked to a clear reduction in symptom progression, albeit not acting as a cure.

-Gastrointestinal Problems: One of the most common uses of Cat’s Claw is for providing intestinal support.
+Gastrointestinal Problems: One of the most common uses of cat’s claw is for providing intestinal support.
 It can help to reduce inflammation, thereby reducing pain and preventing accidents from occurring.
-If you suffer from irritable bowel syndrome or “leaky” bowels, Cat’s Claw might be perfect for you.
+If you suffer from irritable bowel syndrome or “leaky” bowels, it might be perfect for you.
 It helps to cleanse the entire digestive tract, eliminating dangerous bacteria and restoring a healthy microenvironment in your gut so your digestion is efficient and your bowels are regulated.